U.S. charges screaming, incoherent JetBlue pilot

 | AUSTIN, Texas

-AUSTIN, Texas U.S. authorities filed criminal charges on Wednesday against a JetBlue Airways pilot who yelled incoherently about religion and the 2001 hijack attacks and pounded on a locked cockpit door before passengers subdued him in a midair uproar.
+AUSTIN, Texas U.S. authorities filed criminal charges on Wednesday against a JetBlue pilot who screamed over the radio, pounded on the door of the cockpit and was tackled by passengers during a chaotic flight from New York forced to make an emergency landing in Texas.

-Flight 191 was diverted to Amarillo, Texas, on Tuesday, following what authorities described as erratic behavior by Capt.
-Clayton Frederick Osbon, who allegedly ran through the cabin before passengers tackled him in the galley.
+Flight 191 was diverted to Amarillo, Texas, on Tuesday, following what federal authorities described as erratic behavior by captain Clayton Frederick Osbon, who passengers said was restrained after he pounded on the locked cockpit door.

 Osbon, 49, remains in a guarded facility at a hospital in Amarillo, and U.S. Attorney Sarah Saldana said he faces up to 20 years in prison if convicted.

-The 12-year JetBlue was suspended while the FBI and aviation authorities investigate the incident, the airline and the government said on Wednesday.
+Osbon was suspended while the FBI investigates the incident, the airline said on Wednesday.

 "He has been removed from all active duty and responsibilities pending further investigation," JetBlue spokeswoman Tamara Young said, declining to comment further on that investigation.